BeeGodwin/web-app-skeleton/README.md

 # web-app-skeleton

-A basic chassis to fork from in order to create web apps.
+A basic chassis to fork from in order to create web apps based on the Sounds backend.
 Created as a 10% time learning project.
 Early days.

-## Integrations
+## The Stack
-- Babel (js, jsx)
+- Babel
 - Webpack
-- React / ReactDOM
+- React
+- Express
+- Redux
 - Mocha

 ### Test Tooling